George Montagu (Royal Navy officer): Family

 In 1783 Montagu married his first cousin, Charlotte, the daughter and co-heiress of George Wroughton of Wilcot, Wiltshire, and had a daughter and four sons.
 The eldest son, George, adopted the name of Wroughton in 1826, and died a lieutenant-colonel in the army in 1871.
-The second, John William, died an admiral on the retired list in 1882; the third, James, was also a retired admiral at his death in 1868; the fourth, Edward (d.
-1820), was in holy orders.
+The second, John William, died an admiral on the retired list in 1882; the third, James, was also a retired admiral at his death in 1868; the fourth, Edward (died 1820), was in holy orders.

-His daughter, Georgiana (d.
-1854), married Admiral Sir John Gore.
+His daughter, Georgiana (died 1854), married Admiral Sir John Gore.